ICT4H/atomfeed/doc/event-driven.md

 Depending on the nature of the event and the size of the resource that it applies to, the Atom entry could either include a snapshot of the new state of the resource, or simply link to the resource so that the client can issue a fresh GET.

-Because Atom is based on polling, it increases latency, which might make it unsuitable for real time systems.
+Because Atom is based on polling, it has high latency compared to other approaches, which might make it unsuitable for real time systems.
 However, using a RESTful polling approach decouples client and server, and provides scalability through the opportunity for heavy caching.

 Paginating feeds
 ----------------